-Dan says I really shouldn't blame the hotel; for the most part, that's the way the Irish enjoy their coffee and besides, I have admitted to being a coffee snob.
-Okay, well, he had me there.
+Dan says I really shouldn’t blame the hotel; for the most part, that’s the way the Irish enjoy their coffee and besides, I have admitted to being a coffee snob.
+Well okay, he had me there.
 Blame it on having lived in Bali, Panama and Ecuador, spoiling myself with freshly roasted local brews.

-Perhaps I should ask for a serving of Irish, hold the Coffee….
+Perhaps I should have asked for a serving of Irish, hold the coffee ….